-If you are a household member or a carer of a shielded patient, you are eligible for the flu vaccination.
+If you are a household member or a carer of a immunocompromised patient, you are eligible for the flu vaccination.
 Please contact your GP practice for more information or visit your local community pharmacy.

 For parents/carers of two and three year olds, you should receive an invitation for your child to have the vaccination at their GP practice before the winter.
 If you haven’t heard by early November, contact the practice directly to make an appointment.